najashark/KICTM-2017-CTF-Writeup/web/weak/README.md

 The breakdown is quite straightworward :

 send a POST request to `http://<ip>:<port>/` with parameters "**p**=$wordlist_line" and "**u**=admin" and hash the response body.
-All the response body should return the same if the it fails  but if we hit the jackpot the response body will return the key and the hash will change.
+All the response body should return the same if it fails but if we hit the jackpot the response body will return the key and the hash will change.

 ```bash
 while IFS='' read -r line || [[ -n "$line" ]]; do